WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 * Identify and describe the principles of Rails
 * Use Rails generators to create an app with models and controllers.
-* Use embedded Ruby in Rails templates
+* Use embeddedp Ruby in Rails templates
 * Utilize the Active Record ORM to manipulate data

 ##Principles of Rails